villim/villim.github.io/_posts/2019-06-14-install-sqlplus.md

 My current MacOS version is Mojave.
 And Using Oracle version 12.

 Caused our DBA don't use any Oracle Client Tools.
-In order to make sure every SQL file we dilivered is able to run with SQLPlus, we have to test with it.
+In order to make sure every SQL file we delivered is able to run with SQLPlus, we have to test with it.

 ## (1) Software Download